Detecting, Diagnosing and Excluding: What Happens Next for People with Illness and Disability?

-Bisaillon, L. Screening and Screaming in Exile: Medical Examination and the Immigration Health Work of People with HIV/AIDS.
+Bisaillon, L. Screening and Screaming in Exile: Medical Examination and the Immigration Health Work Done by of People with HIV/AIDS.
 Vancouver: University of British Columbia Press (under review)

 Bisaillon, L., Hassan, M., and Hassan, M. (2020).
 “Being from a Bad Neighbourhood: Confronting Bad Decision Discourses in the Impoverished Inner City.”
 Imaginations: Journal of Cross-Cultural Image Studies, 10(2): 221-274.

 Bisaillon, L., and Ells, C. (2014).
 “When Doctoring is not About Doctoring: An Ethical Analysis of Practices Associated with Canadian Immigration HIV Testing.”
 Public Health Ethics 7(3): 287-297.